intel/he-toolkit/kit/PLUGINS.md

 #### enable and disable
 After installing a plugin, its default state is enabled.
-To keep the plugin in the system and disable its functionality, execute the following command
+To keep the plugin in the system but disabling its functionality, execute the following command
 ```bash
 hekit plugins disable plugin-name